t2-project/modulith/README.md

 ### Run in development mode

-Development mode means that you run the Modulith application e.g. in debugging mode using your IDE and only run the dependencies (e.g. databases) with Docker.
+Development mode means that you run the Modulith application on your own e.g. in debugging mode using your IDE and only run the dependencies (databases and fake credit institute) with Docker.

 ```sh
 docker compose -f docker-compose-dev.yml up
 ```

+---

 ## Architecture